-Dental bonding is an unusually flexible procedure that it can be performed on its own or along with other cosmetic and restorative dentistry treatments such as teeth whitening, dental crowns, and dental bridges.
+Dental bonding is an unusually flexible procedure that can be performed independently or with other cosmetic and restorative dentistry treatments such as teeth whitening, dental crowns, and dental bridges.

-If you are considering tooth bonding to improve your smile, Cardiff Dental is happy to consult with you about the tooth bonding treatment, expected outcomes, and required after-care.
+Cardiff Dental is happy to consult about the tooth bonding treatment, expected outcomes, and required after-care if you consider tooth bonding to improve your smile.

 What Conditions Is Tooth Bonding Considered?